Guatemala is made up of 6 regions. In “The Best of Guatemala Guide” I’m going to share where to stay and some really fun things to do.

 Lake Atitlan: Boat Trip and Full Day Tour with Lunch

 This option is very similar to the excursion we took, which I mentioned earlier.
-It picks you up in Panajachel and lets you visit the villages of Santiago Atitlan and San Juan La Laguna.
-In these villages there is tons of shopping and you get to have a taste of what it’s like to live in that area.
-This is where I rode in the tuk tuk.
+A local guide picks you up in Panajachel and lets you visit the villages of Santiago Atitlan and San Juan La Laguna.
+In these small villages, you will walk through the local market and see lots of areas for shopping.
+You will find fresh produce, street food, and various vendors.
+It’s a great spot to get a feel for what it’s like to live beyond the rural areas of Guatemala.
+This is where I rode in the tuk-tuk.

 Lake Atitlan: Full-Day Kayak and Trek Adventure

 I’m still new to kayaking, but I think it’s so much fun!
-This is one FULL day, packed full of adventure.
-You will get to kayak for about an hour with views of volcanoes, take a short hike, and have lunch at a locals home in the Mayan community.
+This is 3-hours packed full of adventure.
+You will get to kayak with views of volcanoes, then swim or relax on the white-sandy beach.
 This adventure has a variety of sights and history to take in.

-This full day tour lets you get immersed in the culture of Guatemala.
-You will experience and learn about the architecture, history, and food!
+This 4-5-hour tour lets you get immersed in the culture of Guatemala.
+You will experience and learn about the architecture and history.
+There are 10 sites along the tour, which includes 5 stops.
+All of your transportation and admission is included.
 With the safety of a professionally guided tour, this is the best way to experience Guatemala City.

 Guatemala City: Coffee & Culture Full-Day Tour

-On this delicious tour you will experience culture and history from different cities.
+On this delicious tour, you will experience the culture and history of different cities.
 You will see churches, monuments, and of course a coffee tasting and tour.
 When I was in Guatemala I thought their coffee was DELICIOUS.
-You will definitely enjoy this 9 hour tour!
+Coffee tours are a good reason to learn more about Guatemala.
+You will definitely enjoy this 9-hour tour which ends with visiting the coffee plantations.

 Half-Day Guatemala City Explorer Tour

-If you are interested in a short tour that packs a LOT in then this is the one for you.
-This 3 hour tour covers all of the main city attractions including: the National Palace, City Hall, Plaza of the Constitution, National Library, Metropolitan Cathedral, and the Central Market.
+If you are interested in a short tour that packs a LOT in, then this is a great way to see the highlights.
+This 3-hour tour covers all of the main city attractions including: the National Palace, City Hall, Plaza of the Constitution, National Library, Metropolitan Cathedral, and the Central Plaza Market.
 I love this tour because you get to see so much amazing architecture!
-If you don’t want to spend a long time in the city then this is the best option.
+If you don’t want to spend a long time exploring the big cities then this is the best option.

 Antigua Guatemala: Half-Day Walking Tour

-We were fortunate enough to spend a few hours in the beautiful town Antigua while we were in Guatemala.
-There is tons of shopping and beautiful architecture to take in.
-This three hour long walking tour allows you to get a taste of what Antigua has to offer.
+We were fortunate enough to spend a few hours in the beautiful town of Antigua while we were in Guatemala.
+This is a popular spot for shopping and seeing the beautiful architecture.
+This three-hour-long walking tour allows you to see the best of Antigua.
+You will go to Central Park where you will see various monuments and famous buildings like City Hall and the Church of San Jose.

 From Antigua: to Pacaya Volcano Day Hike

-Would you like to see a volcano up close and personal?
-This six hour tour includes transportation and a freshly prepared picnic lunch/dinner served on the mountain!
+Would you like to see the natural beauty of active volcanoes up close and personal?
+This 6-hour tour includes transportation and a freshly prepared picnic lunch/dinner served on the mountain!
 This is the ULTIMATE experience.
 You even get to roast marshmallows above the volcanic heat vents.
+Don’t worry, it is very unlikely that there will be any volcanic eruptions during your private tour.

 LET’S CONNECT: In “The Best of Guatemala Guide” I talked about how much I loved Hotel Atitlan.
 What hotel did you see on vacation that you loved?